Things to do in San Diego

 How can I spend 3 days in San Diego?

-If you have 3 days in San Diego, spend your first day learning about California history in Old Town and getting cultured at Balboa Park’s museums.
-You'll also want to dedicate a day to riding the ferry to Coronado Island or driving down the coast to La Jolla, followed by a night out in the Gaslamp Quarter.
+If you have 3 days to explore San Diego, spend your first day learning about California history.
+Head to Old Town, and getting cultured at Balboa Park’s museums.
+You should also dedicate a day to riding the ferry to Coronado Island (and spotting landmarks like the Hotel del Coronado) or driving down the coast to La Jolla.
 Finish with a day at the beach.

 ...More